Logo

 Trait Approach Type Approach

 The trait model theorizes that everyone has a standard set of traits.
 However, the degree to which each trait is present varies across individuals.
-Hence, individuals merely differ in “how much” of a trait they possess.
-A type is a class of individuals said to share a collection of characteristics.
+Hence, individuals merely differ in ‘how much’ of a trait they possess.
+A type is a class of individuals who share a collection of characteristics.
 The type-based approach characterizes people as per specific qualitatively distinctive categories.
-An individual usually fits in one or two categories, which describes his/her typical behavior.
+An individual usually fits into one or two categories, which describe their typical behavior.

 This difference in the prevalence of the traits determines demonstrating (positive/negative) behavior.
-We act in specific manners because we have some underlying trait that activates a particular response or level of response.
+Individuals act in specific manners because they have some underlying trait that activates a particular response or level of response.
 In the type-based approach, behavior is not seen as caused by one’s type.
 Rather, behavior is an expression of the type in which the individual is categorized.

 In the trait-based personality assessment, it is easier to compare two individuals on the same set of parameters in a quantitative manner.
-For instance, you can tell by a person’s score whether the individual is high, moderate or low on team collaboration.
+For instance, a person can score high, moderate or low on team collaboration.
 Type models describe an individual’s behavior based on the type or the category in which they fall.
-Thus, you cannot know the levels of competencies important in an organization.
+Thus, it is not possible to know the levels of competencies that are important in an organization.
 Type-based tools are not quantitative, making tracking an individual’s development or improvement in the desired competencies exceedingly difficult.

 Trait-based models tend to be more normally distributed.
-According to research, 68% of the people tested on a trait-based tool scored in the middle ranges.
+According to research, 68% of the people tested on a trait-based tool scored in the middle range.
 Since there is a limited number of types or groups in personality, some types are more prevalent than others.
-Hence, some lesser prevalent ones are often ostracized from the working population and deemed unfit for work.
+Hence, some less prevalent ones are often ostracized from the working population and deemed unfit for work.

 With the trait theory approach, there is an infinite number of places on the sliding scales of traits where individuals can be placed.
 A type theory approach will always have some limit to the number of ways a person’s personality could potentially be oriented.